 As a teacher, it is your responsibility to establish a connection between yourself and your students.
 You can build a fun, secure, and enjoyable environment for your students so they can learn and do their best.

-You won’t be able to take advantage of the time you have with your students if they don’t like or trust you.
-Teaching skills are all about giving and taking, and a lack of understanding can lead a teacher to failure.
+You won’t be able to take advantage of your time with your students if they don’t like or trust you.
+Teaching skills are all about giving and taking; a lack of understanding can lead a teacher to failure.

-At all times, teachers must maintain a professional attitude and use our words carefully.
+At all times, teachers must maintain a professional attitude and use their words carefully.

 Teachers are entrusted with an enormous responsibility that they should never underestimate.
 Our words and behavior as educators have a tremendous impact.
 We have the ability to transform, but we also can tear apart a student’s confidence.